anilreddyperugu1/ML-Projects/Salary Estimation using K-Nearest Neighbour/README.md

 ## 🧼 Data Preprocessing

-- Label encoding or one-hot encoding applied to categorical features
+- Label encoding or applied to categorical feature(Target).
 - Normalization or feature scaling to make KNN distance-based computation fair
 - Splitting dataset into training and test sets
+- U*nder sampled the majority data and over sampled the minority data.
+- Applied smote to balance the dataset

 ---